 TGaz Editor: Change the text in 11.22.6.4.2.1.6 P127L25-30 and P128L1-8:

+The Protected dual of the Fine Timing Measurement Request frame shall be used by the ISTA to initiate the exchange

+The ISTA shall use the Protected dual of the Fine Timing Measurement frame during the exchange.
-The FTM frames transmitted shall be based on the format as described in subclause 29.9.3

-The Secure TRN subfield in Table 51 shall be set to 1
+The PPDUs carrying the Protected Dual of Fine Timing Measurement frames transmitted by the RSTA and the Acks transmitted by the ISTA shall be based on the format as described in subclause 29.9.3.
+In these PPDUs, the SECURED_TRN parameter of the TXVECTOR shall be set to SECURED_TRN.

-— The FTM frame transmitted by the responder to initiator shall use the first path AWVs obtained during first path beamforming training as described in 10.43.10.6 First Path Beamforming Training
+— The PPDU carrying the protectd dual of FTM frames transmitted by the responder to initiator shall use the first path AWVs obtained during first path beamforming training as described in 10.43.10.6 First Path Beamforming Training

-— The Ack frame transmitted by the initiator to the responder shall use the first path AWVs obtained during first path beamforming training as described in 10.43.10.6 First Path Beamforming Training
+— The PPDU carrying the Ack frame transmitted by the initiator to the responder shall use the first path AWVs obtained during first path beamforming training as described in 10.43.10.6 First Path Beamforming Training

 — If the Ack frame for FTM frame is not received, the RSTA may retransmit the FTM frame.
 In this case, the RSTA shall send an FTM frame with the same Action frame body as the Fine Timing Measurement frame for which the Ack was not received, except for updating the Dialog Token if it was nonzero, and a new Secure TRN Sequence shall be used.
 The Sequence Number in the MAC header is also updated.